How to Mount an NFS Share in Linux

 Conclusion

 Mounting an NFS share on Linux requires installing the client utilities, creating a local mount point, and running mount -t nfs.
-For persistent mounts, add the entry to /etc/fstab with the nofail and _netdev options to ensure reliable boot behavior.
+For persistent mounts, add the entry to /etc/fstab with nofail, and use x-systemd.automount when the server may not be available during boot.
 To learn more about general filesystem mounting, see the mount command guide .

 Linuxize Weekly Newsletter